Chewy, bright, and oh-so-fresh, these Asian-inspired noodle bowl recipes are the ultimate weeknight feast.

 Butternut squash Mei Fun is a fun dish that has it all.
-I’m talking umami flavors, a tasty sauce, and just the right amount of sweetness from the squash.
+I’m talking umami flavors, a tasty sauce, and just the right amount of sweetness.

 It’s a terrific pescatarian noodle bowl that’s incredibly filling.
 Better still, you can customize it however you like.

 Add broccoli, spinach, or carrots if you want more veggies.
 Or, if you need more protein, throw in some scrambled eggs and tofu.

 It doesn’t get much quicker than these 15-minute sesame noodle bowls.

 While they make a great dinner, they’re my go-to for easy meal prepping!
 That way, I can enjoy them for lunch the entire week.